FabLabWgtn/Word_Clock/SyncArduinoClock/readme.txt

 message displayed when you run SyncArduinoClock in Processing.
 The Arduino time is set from the time on your computer through the Processing sketch.

+The FDTI cable orientation is gnd at the top.